meowwtama/tp/docs/UserGuide.md

 ### Set the merit score threshold of the library: `limit`

-Sets the limit of the library. such that only users with a merit score more than or equal to the set limit can borrow.
+Sets the limit of the library such that only users with a merit score more than or equal to the set limit can borrow.

 Format: `limit [THRESHOLD]`